 Hello!
-I’m a PhD student in Ecology and Evolutionary Biology at Princeton advised by Lars Hedin and Simon Levin.
-I’m also a recent graduate of Columbia University, where I studied Applied Mathematics.
+I’m a PhD student in Ecology and Evolutionary Biology at Princeton coadvised by Lars Hedin and Simon Levin.
+Prior to graduate school, I received my bachelors degree in Applied Math from Columbia University.
 My research is supported by an NSF Graduate Research Fellowship and the Robert May Fellowship at Princeton.

 The kind of ecological theory I enjoy most is: